aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 ## Meteorological Conditions

 The ambient conditions impact the release in some obvious ways and in some non-obvious ways.
-Obviously the wind-speed impacts how far the plume is moved, through advection.
+Obviously the wind speed impacts how far the plume is moved, through advection.
 Somewhat non-obviously the ambient conditions also govern how high the plume will rise due to buoyancy as well as the extent of mixing as the plume moves through the air.

-Suppose a windspeed of 1.5m/s at the stack height, just arbitrarily.
+Suppose a wind speed of 1.5m/s at the stack height, just arbitrarily.

 ```julia